 Each year during flu season, at least one in every 20 people in the U.S. will come down with influenza or flu.
 Some years, that number can be as high as one in every five.
 For most of us, getting the flu means several days of feeling pretty miserable.
-Headaches, body aches, fever, chills, fatigue, and exhaustion are all part of the disease running its course.
+Headaches, body aches, high fevers, chills, fatigue, and exhaustion are all part of the disease running its course.
 But then most people recover on their own.

 The flu is caused by influenza viruses that are highly contagious.
-Fortunately there are ways to protect yourself against seasonal flu, and the primary way to prevent it is to get an annual vaccination.
+Fortunately, there are ways to protect yourself against seasonal flu, and the primary way to prevent it is to get an annual vaccination.

 Can Getting the Seasonal Flu Vaccine Cause the Flu?

 There are actually two kinds of vaccines: One is given as a shot (an injection) and one is given as a nasal spray.
 The shot contains dead influenza viruses -- up to four different strains.
 The nasal spray is made with live viruses that have been weakened.
 Neither vaccine causes flu illness (although the nasal spray can result in congestion and runny nose).
 The strains of influenza virus within the vaccines are chosen each year based on what scientists predict will be the circulating viruses for the flu season.
 Both types of vaccine cause the body's immune system to create antibodies that will ward off influenza virus if it invades your body.

 The nasal spray can be given to healthy, non-pregnant individuals ages 2 to 49.
 It should not be given to anyone with a chronic condition or weak immune system.
 That would include an illness that affects the immune system and people being treated with drugs or therapies that suppress the immune system.
 If you have any question about whether you or your child can use the nasal spray vaccine, talk with your doctor.